edgarpena74/CS-360_Portfolio/README.md

 ## Closing Statement

 This project significantly contributed to my growth as a developer.
-This opened the door to new possibilities for creating apps for both personal use and for the Google Play Store for public use.
+This opened the door to new possibilities for creating apps for both personal use and for the Google Play Store.
 The most Important thing I learned from this project is how to build a stable project and the steps I need to take to ensure everything functions correctly for the user.